iturdikulov/notes/Neovim.md

 # Neovim (text editor)

-> Nvim is based on Vim by Bram Moolenaar.
+> Neovim is based on Vim by Bram Moolenaar.
 >
-> Nvim is emphatically a fork of Vim, not a clone: compatibility with Vim
+> Neovim is emphatically a fork of Vim, not a clone: compatibility with Vim
 > (especially editor and Vimscript features) is maintained where possible.\
 > — <cite>`:help nvim`</cite>